 - 8.30.
 Any housing development must provide a mixture of housing to meet the needs of the community. - 8.31.
 Consultation from the emerging local neighbourhood plan and the Bedfordshire Rural Communities Charity (BRCC) housing survey showed the key issues that this policy seeks to address.
-These key issues are identified in the BBC Housing Strategy 2012 then reviewed in 2016 which are incorporated into the current local plan to 2021 and the proposed BBC Local Plan to 2030 which was submitted for examination on 14 December 2018 and is expected to be adopted before the end of 2019.
+These key issues were identified in the BBC Housing Strategy 2012, then reviewed in 2016 and were incorporated into the local plan to 2021 and the BBC Local Plan to 2030 which was adopted in January 2020.
 The BBC Landscape Character Assessment 2014 and the Census analysis supports these key issues. - 8.32.
 The BRCC Housing Survey showed support for 1, 2 or 3 bedroom houses for the rent or shared ownership for young people or families and bungalows for older residents.
-BBC Housing Strategy states that houses developments of 20+ houses should have 5% of dwellings that meet the mobility needs of residents. - 8.33.
+BBC Housing Strategy states that developments of 20+ houses should have 5% of dwellings that meet the mobility needs of residents. - 8.33.
 The NDP consultation showed support for the development of between 20-50 dwellings for the duration of the plan.
-The Draft BBC Local Plan 2030 has identified that Oakley has to provide 25-50 dwellings up to 2030. - 8.34.
+The BBC Local Plan 2030 has identified that Oakley has to provide 25-50 dwellings up to 2030. - 8.34.
 The NDP consultation showed that development should be on small sites on the edge of the village rather than a large site. - 8.35.
 That development should be on Brownfield sites. - 8.36.
 That conversion of existing redundant empty or derelict buildings to new dwellings would be supported. - 8.37.
 Development should not have a detrimental impact on the entrances and exits to and from Oakley. - 8.38.
 Development should not have a detrimental impact on the open countryside. - 8.39.
 Development should not impact on the open spaces between Oakley and Clapham. - 8.40.
 Development should reflect the open and rural feel of the village characterised by the hedge tree lined principal roads and the open frontages in the centre of the village and the Village Green. - 8.41.
-Documents supporting this policy: NPPF 2019; BBC Standards for Sustainable Development; BBC Landscape Character Assessment 2014; BBC Housing Strategy 2012 reviewed 2016; BBC SHMA 2016; Oakley Village Landscape Character Assessment; BBC analysis of census data 2013; BBC Local Plan 2002; BBC Draft Local Plan
+Documents supporting this policy: NPPF 2019; BBC Standards for Sustainable Development; BBC Landscape Character Assessment 2014; BBC Housing Strategy 2012 reviewed 2016; BBC SHMA 2016; Oakley Village Landscape Character Assessment; BBC analysis of census data 2013; BBC Local Plan 2002; BBC Local Plan 2030; Bedfordshire Rural Communities Charity - Housing Survey; Oakley Questionnaire.

-- 2030; Bedfordshire Rural Communities Charity Housing Survey; Oakley Questionnaire. - 8.42.
-The Bedford Borough Draft Local Plan 2030 identifies Oakley as a rural service centre which has been allocated 25-50 new dwellings over the period of the plan.
+8.42.
+The Bedford Borough Local Plan 2030 identifies Oakley as a rural service centre which has been allocated 25-50 new dwellings over the period of the plan.